Dagger linear logic for categorical quantum mechanics: Introduction

-Another source of examples is from the Chu construction, \cite{Bar06}, where the dualizing object is set to the tensor unit.
-This is always produces an isomix $*$-autonomous category: to obtain a dagger, using the constructions in these notes, one needs in addition a conjugation.
+Another source of examples (see Example \ref{Section: Chu}) is from the Chu construction, \cite{Barr06}, where the dualizing object is set to the tensor unit.
 Considering the Chu construction over complex vector spaces there is an obvious notion of conjugation which means that this category forms a $\dagger$-isomix category.
-From there one can obtain a non-trivial MUC by pulling off the pre-unitary objects.
-More fully understanding, the MUCs generated, in this manner, from Chu categories is left for future work -- as is another interesting source of examples which use Joyal's bicompletion procedure.
+From there one can obtain a non-trivial MUC by extracting the pre-unitary objects, or, more directly, by using the fact that the category of Hilbert spaces embeds into this category.
+To obtain a MUC one must then restrict this last embedding to the finite dimensional Hilbert spaces.

+\paragraph*{Notation:} Throughout the paper we use diagrammatic order for composition of maps so $fg: A \to C = A \to^{f} B \to^{g} C$.
+Functors, however, are usually written using applicative notation so that $GF(A) = F(G(A))$.
+We write par, the dual linear logic tensor, as $\oa$ throughout.
+Circuit diagrams should be read from top to bottom (in the same direction as the pull of gravity).